 Talk to your child about the camp experience.
 Ask them to describe the activities.
 Ask who their friends are and what their counselor is like.
 While children often respond to the question, "What did you do at camp today?" with "Nothing," we assure you that a lot of things happen at camp.
 Sometimes campers are too tired after the camp day, but they may be talkative on the morning ride or waiting for the bus.
-If your child is not having fun at camp, it may be difficult for the child to tell you or to give you reasons why.
-Specific questions may be helpful.
-Some things you might wish to ask include: "Are you worried that something bad will happen at camp?
-What comes to mind when you say you don't like camp?
-Is there anyone at camp you can talk to?"

 Reassure your child.
 Children get anxious just like adults.
 They may worry about disappointing you.
 They may wish they could stay at home during the summer.
-They may have fears about swimming or bugs or not living up to your expectations.
+They may have fears about swimming or bugs or not making friends at camp.
+These are all normal worries, and we want to work together with you to help them overcome some of their fears during the summer.
+You can encourage them to try new things and be open to new experiences.

-Being a parent is hard.
-There are many difficult decisions to make.
-You don't want to overreact to situations because you know that many concerning behaviors are normal, but you don't want to fail to get your child help if it is needed.
-If your child indicates they are having a bad experience or they refuse to talk about camp and you have concerns, please contact us.
-Do not diminish your child's concerns.
 Your child may be exposed to behaviors that the child has not seen or experienced before.
 Our camps are very diverse.
 We have children with developmental disabilities and from all walks of life.
-We have children attend camp who may have serious behavioral problems or who have experienced traumatic life events.
-For the most part, this exposure is part of growing up and can be a positive experience as children learn how to deal with all types of people.
+We have children attend camp who may have different behavioral needs or who have experienced traumatic life events.
+For the most part, this exposure is part of growing up and can be a positive experience as children learn how to be in community with all types of people.
 But it is not good if your child is scared or doesn't feel safe.
-Again, we encourage you to contact us and come in to speak with us about the situation that may be troubling your child.
+We encourage you to contact us and come in to speak with us about the situation that may be troubling your child.